 “We have formed an online community around the competition and are offering opportunities to feature the work of participating oboists,” Brazeau explains.
 “It is our aim to provide a supportive and inclusive community […] We are working on ways to make this not only a competitive project, but an educational one as well.”
 And Brazeau is not the only alumnus actively working to adapt to the new normal.

-Calidore Quartet member Ryan Meehan (Conservatory ’14), pictured right, has also recently announced an online Virtuosi Virtual Summer Academy, which he co-founded with pianist Gabriela Fahnenstiel, for students aged 8–24.
+Calidore Quartet member Ryan Meehan (Conservatory ’14), pictured right, announced an online Virtuosi Virtual Summer Academy, which he co-founded with pianist Gabriela Fahnenstiel, for students aged 8–24.
 Danielle Belen and Jeffrey Myers (Conservatory ’14) will also be on faculty for this two-week curriculum that includes master classes, interviews, workshops, performance opportunities, and career guidance.

 And Ryan Darke (Conservatory ’13), pictured left, founded Trumpet Forward, featuring a free online Artist Masterclass Series.
 Trumpet Forward will also host a five-week festival with guest artists from the Los Angeles Philharmonic, the New York Philharmonic, the London Symphony Orchestra, the Philadelphia Orchestra, and Juilliard.
 In addition to virtual lessons, seminars, and panel discussions, the program will include a wellness portion with yoga, Alexander Technique, and performance psychology residencies.

 The current global situation has presented the performing arts community with a blank canvas to imagine both the near-term and long-term future, and Colburn alumni have risen to the challenge.